-- o in requesting teacher to slow down the speed of teaching; - o to suggest to teacher not to test him/her at a particular time - o to opt for an oral test or a story telling test or a written test.
+- in requesting teacher to slow down the speed of teaching; - to suggest to teacher not to test him/her at a particular time - to opt for an oral test or a story telling test or a written test.

-Learner's freedom can be observed in the general communicationconfidence and the courage displayed in communicating in classrooms by almost all the students
+Learner's freedom can be observed in the general communication-

-- o in the manner (patience or impatience) in which learners in class listen to each other's views - o in the manner in which learners present their disagreements with each other and with teacher
+- in the manner (patience or impatience) in which learners in class listen to each other's views - -in the manner in which learners present their disagreements with each other and with teacher - -confidence and the courage displayed in communicating in classrooms - by almost all the students refers to-

-Freedom for learner outside the sites for learning i.e., classroom, laboratory and library but in school premises like assembly, playground, corridors.
+Freedom for learner outside the sites for learning i.e.,: classroom, laboratory and library but in school premises like assembly, playground, corridors.

 This relates to learner's freedom in the absence of teacher/s and/or in the presence of teacher in the school premises with respect to other learners, teachers and principal.
-It presupposes an understanding and an acceptance of freedom of self and of others in their roles as learner/s and as members of society.
-It refers to-
+It

-- o the freedom for free sharing of ideas with other learners - o the accessibility and approachability to teacher and principal for - o interactions related and not related to teaching and learning - the maturity with which the learners' ideas, views and differences are accepted and handled.
+-the freedom for free sharing of ideas with other learners -the accessibility and approachability to teacher and principal for interactions related and not related to teaching and learning -the maturity with which the learners' ideas, views and differences are accepted and handled.